Igalia/phpreport/docs/admin/upgrade.rst

   http://your-web-server/phpreport/update/update-from-2.0-to-2.1.php

-Once the upgrade is complete, remove the ``update/`` directory inside your PhpReport, to prevent other users to alter your DB.
+Once the upgrade is complete, remove the directories ``update/`` and ``install/`` inside your PhpReport, to prevent other users from altering your DB.

 ..
 WARNING ::